acarlton5/ITGv2/webrtc/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This is one of three components required for Project Lightspeed.
-Project Lightspeed is a fully self contained live streaming server.
+This is one of three components required for Project ITG.
+Project ITG is a fully self contained live streaming server.
 With this you will be able to deploy your own sub-second latency live streaming platform.
 This particular repository takes RTP packets sent to the server and broadcasts them over WebRTC.
-In order for this to work the Project Lightspeed Ingest server is required to perfrom the FTL handshake with OBS.
-In order to view the live stream the Project Lightspeed viewer is required.
+In order for this to work the Project ITG Ingest server is required to perfrom the FTL handshake with OBS.
+In order to view the live stream the Project ITG viewer is required.

 ### Built With